Asset protection is an area of law designed to ensure that the assets you have worked to accumulate are legally safeguarded from third parties.

 There are requirements under federal law that state that the creditors must prove, in order to prove that a person fraudulently transferred property.
 A thorough asset protection strategy can help mitigate that risk.

-Your asset protection attorney can assist you in coming up with a strategy to mitigate risk.
+Your asset protection attorney can assist you in coming up with an asset protection strategy to mitigate risk.
 They have the ability to prepare trusts with the necessary language and provisions you need and properly transfer titles.
 For example, if you are investing in a business, your asset protection attorney can ensure that the business has all of the requirements necessary to limit a creditor’s access to the funds invested.

 If any of these actions are implemented incorrectly, the creditor, IRS, or other third party collector still may be able to gain access to the funds you are trying to protect.